Machine Learning in Orbit Estimation: a Survey: Thermospheric Density Mass Models

-The initial approach for improving atmospheric mass density models is to use calibration data to fine tune the parameters of the original model.
-This was the approach taken in \cite{Storz2005} to develop the HASDM, and other authors showed also superior results with calibrated models: Doornbos et al. \cite{DOORNBOS20081115} used TLE data to calibrate a complex physical model, halving orbit prediction error; with the same approach later used \cite{2015Shi} to calibrate the NRLMSISE-00 model during periods of increased solar activiy.
-In \cite{sang2011modification} a process was suggested to calibrate any empirical model using the least squares method, which \cite{Chen2019} found to be the most effective calibration method for reducing orbit prediction error.
-Using more than one model was found to be helpful in reducing forecasting errors, when a Multi-model Ensemble \cite{Elvidge2016} combining three well-known physical and empirical models was able to reduce forecasting error in the training and test set.
-A similar approach was presented by \cite{Perez2015} in which a NN was used to combine empirical models in order to reduce density error. \cite{Chen2014} leveraged a Neural Network to calibrate models during magnetic storms, a period that is known to be particularly challenging for empirical models, while \cite{Zhang2021} and \cite{GAO2020273} used LSTM and Gaussian Processes (GP), respectively, to calibrate the original models.
+To improve atmospheric mass density models, one approach is to use calibration data to fine-tune the parameters of the original model.
+This was the approach taken by~\citet{Storz2005} to develop the HASDM.
+Other authors have also achieved superior results with calibrated models: Doornbos et al.~\cite{DOORNBOS20081115} used Two Line Element (TLE) data to calibrate a complex physical model, halving Orbit Prediction error. \citet{2015Shi} used the same approach to calibrate the NRLMSISE-00 model during periods of increased solar activity. \citet{sang2011modification} suggested a process to calibrate any empirical model using the least squares method, which~\citet{Chen2019} found to be the most effective calibration method for reducing Orbit Prediction error.
+Combining multiple models can also reduce forecasting errors, as demonstrated when a Multi-model Ensemble~\cite{Elvidge2016}, which combined three physical and empirical models was able to reduce forecasting error in the training and test sets. \citet{Perez2015} used a Neural Network to combine empirical models in order to reduce density error. \citet{Chen2014} leveraged a Neural Network to calibrate models during magnetic storms, while \citet{Zhang2021} and \citet{GAO2020273} used LSTM and Gaussian Processes, respectively, to calibrate the original models.

+Recently, a different approach has emerged, using Reduced Order Models (ROM) as a quasi-physical model.
+Mehta et al.~\cite{Mehta2018} used a ROM to approximate the TIE-GCM complex physical model and simulated orbit ephemerides for model calibration.
+ROMs reduce the high-dimensional space to a lower dimension while preserving most information.
+This is usually done using Proper Orthogonal Decomposition (POD), also known as Principal Component Analysis (PCA), in the Machine Learning world.